fedetango/event-interface-js/README.md

 // Fire a event
 e.launch('custom-event', arg1, arg2); // Fire a trigger event

-// "Release" causes the next events to be fired automatically when they are your listener created.
-Useful for events that happen only once. e.release('custom-event', arg1, arg2); // Fire a trigger event and the all nexts e.stopRelease(); // Stop execution of "release" and the next events will no longer fire automatically when new "listeners" are defined.
+// "Release" causes the next events to be fired automatically when new "listeners" are defined.
+Useful for events that happen only once. e.release('custom-event', arg1, arg2); // Fire a trigger event as "launch" and fire all next events. e.stopRelease(); // Stop execution of "release" and the next events will no longer fire automatically when new "listeners" are defined.

 // Remove listener